: Sabore's Well

 Long-term plans?

-By The Samburu Project Posted on Fri 08 Feb 2013, about 11 years ago
+By The Samburu Project Posted on Fri 08 Feb 2013, almost 12 years ago

 This project is very similar to the activities of The Samburu Project.
 Overall I believe the model and implementation have potential for success.
 Here I offer some thoughts for a first-time project manager.